Last updated on February 22, 2023 (Montreal time)

-The health care system in Canada Canada's health care system is among the best in the world and stands out from its American neighbour.
-An efficient health care system is one of many reasons for which Francophones from all over the world decide to settle here.
+Canada's health care system is among the best health care systems in the world.
+It stands out from its American neighbor.
+This is certainlyone of the of the many reasons why francophones from all over the world decide to settle here.

-Canada has many modern facilities and many reputable specialists providing high quality care.
-Despite the quality of Canada's universal healthcare system, it has had to adapt to the changing needs of the population and consulting a doctor can be very expensive if you are not well insured.
-Familiarise yourself with the Canadian healthcare system and the insurance requirements for your WHP or young professional expatriation.
+Canada has many modern infrastructures and many renowned specialists providing high quality care.
+Despite the quality of Canada's universal health care system, it has had to adapt to the changing needs of the population.
+Seeing a doctor can be very costly if you are not well insured.
+Familiarize yourself with Canada's health care system and the insurance requirements for your WHP or young professional expatriation.

-Canada's health care system & WHV: Health insurance, drug insurance and group insurance: what you need to know
+Health care in Canada & WHP: Health insurance, drug insurance and group insurance: what you need to know

-The Quebec Health Insurance (RAMQ) is the equivalent of the French CPAM and covers routine medical care, expenses related to doctors' consultations and basic hospital services.
+The Quebec Health Insurance (RAMQ) is the equivalent of the French CPAM.
+It covers routine medical care, expenses related to physician consultations and basic hospital services.

 As a result, some care is not covered, such as